 Definition 1

-Completion Net Carbon means the aggregate GHG Emissions of the Target and the Subsidiaries at the [Completion Date], as set out in the Carbon Statement, excluding any carbon Insetting or Offsetting by the Target and the Subsidiaries between the date the GHG Emissions were calculated and the [Completion Date].
+Completion Net Carbon means the aggregate GHG Emissions of the Target and the Subsidiaries at the [Completion Date], as set out in the Carbon Statement, excluding any carbon Insetting and Offsetting by the Target and the Subsidiaries between the date the GHG Emissions were calculated and the [Completion Date].

 Definition 2